sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 collection: datastes
 permalink: /datasets/lstw
 redirect_from: /datasets/2019_traffic_weather_events
 excerpt: This dataset contains country-wide traffic and weather events, which are continuously being collected for the United States from August 2016.
 Examples of a traffic event are *accident*, *congestion*, and *construction*.
 Examples of a weather event are *rain*, *snow*, and *storm*.
-Currently we have more than 15 million instances of traffic and weather events in this dataset.
+Currently there are more than 15 million instances of traffic and weather events in this dataset.
 date: 2019-02
 ---
 ## Description